Research

 Researchers: Nate Brophy

-Public Health Campaign Message Effectiveness Project: This project investigates the relationships among visual attention, cognitive and affective message responses, and different cessation-related outcomes including readiness to quit, intention to quit, and intention to seek further information.
+FDA Health Campaign Eye Tracking Project: This project investigates the relationships among visual attention, cognitive and affective message responses, and different cessation-related outcomes including readiness to quit, intention to quit, and intention to seek further information.
 An experiment was designed with four different ads from the ongoing Every Try Counts (ETC) campaign as message stimuli.
 The ETC campaign is a public health campaign designed and implemented by the U. S. Food and Drug Administration (FDA).
 The study recruited current adult smokers as target participants, and their eye gaze patterns were captured by an eye tracker to understand visual attention patterns and also to predict message responses and cessation-related behavioral intentions.

-Researchers: Nate Brophy, Christian Seiter, Adebanke Loveth Adebayo
+Researchers: Nate Brophy, Christian Seiter, Adebanke Adebayo

-Climate Change Health Impact Project: This project examines individuals’ visual attention patterns to a series of messages regarding negative consequences of climate change on public health with eye tracking technology.
+Climate Health Project: This project examines individuals’ visual attention patterns to a series of messages regarding negative consequences of climate change on public health with eye tracking technology.
 Message stimuli include informational posters about health impacts of extreme weather events, droughts, mosquitos and ticks, and mental health challenges.

 Researchers: Katherine Hawkins, Kim Mai